What is Pulse Volume Recording?

 PVR measurements with the Falcon vascular diagnostic system can be performed either sequentially for one site after the other, bilaterally for simultaneous PVR measurements on similar right/left leg sites, or simultaneously on as many as 10 sites in parallel.

 To conduct a PVR test, the user is only required to place the color-coded pressure cuffs around each target site on both legs.
 Then, any PVR protocol can be selected.
 Now the test is ready to start and can be completed in just a couple of minutes.

 All PVR settings can be pre-configured in the protocol, so only a single button can be used to complete the test.
 The user can modify the preferred target inflation pressure, sweep time display, scale, or filter.

-Many other Falcon features and options, such as automatic simultaneous measurements or display of contralateral results, are designed to simplify the use of the Falcon PVR physiologic system followed by a complete clinical diagnosis in a fast and efficient way.
+Falcon users enjoy rich features and options, such as automatic simultaneous measurements or display of contralateral results.
+These features are designed to simplify the use of the Falcon PVR plethysmography system followed by a complete clinical diagnosis in a fast and efficient way.